AhmedSayed135/AhmedSayed135/README.md

 ### Hi there 👋

-I'm **Ahmed Sayed Ahmed Kamel**, a software engineer focusing on mobile and backend development.
+I'm **Ahmed Sayed **, a software engineer focusing on mobile and backend development.
 Founder of **Al-Alawi Digital Marketing**, and passionate about building clean, scalable, and impactful software solutions.

 - 🔭 I’m currently working on improving my skills as a **Flutter developer** and **.NET backend developer**.